fleabitdev/glsp/website/input/reference/src/rglobal.md

 When an `rfn` parameter is borrowed from an rglobal, it doesn't consume an argument.
 You would invoke this function from GameLisp by calling `(get-texture name)`, with only one argument.

-A function may have multiple library parameters:
+A function may have multiple rglobal parameters:

 ```rust
 impl Textures {